vbekiaris/jvector/README.md

 Graph-based indexes tend to be simpler to implement and faster, but more importantly they can be constructed and updated incrementally.
 This makes them a much better fit for a general-purpose index than partitioning approaches that only work on static datasets that are completely specified up front.
 That is why all the major commercial vector indexes use graph approaches.

-JVector is a graph index in the DiskANN family tree.
+JVector is a graph index that takes a hybrid merging the the DiskANN and HNSW family trees.
+JVector borrows the hierarchical structure from HNSW, and uses Vamana (the algorithm behind DiskANN) within each layer.

 ## JVector Architecture

-JVector is a graph-based index that builds on the DiskANN design with composeable extensions.
+JVector is a graph-based index that builds on the HNSW anD DiskANN designs with composable extensions.

-JVector implements a single-layer graph with nonblocking concurrency control, allowing construction to scale linearly with the number of cores:
+JVector implements a multi-layer graph with nonblocking concurrency control, allowing construction to scale linearly with the number of cores:
 ![JVector scales linearly as thread count increases](https://github.com/jbellis/jvector/assets/42158/f0127bfc-6c45-48b9-96ea-95b2120da0d9)

+The upper layers of the hierarchy are represnted by an in-memory adjacency list per node.
+This allows for quick navigation with no IOs.
-The graph is represented by an on-disk adjacency list per node, with additional data stored inline to support two-pass searches, with the first pass powered by lossily compressed representations of the vectors kept in memory, and the second by a more accurate representation read from disk.
+The bottom layer of the graph is represented by an on-disk adjacency list per node.
+JVector uses additional data stored inline to support two-pass searches, with the first pass powered by lossily compressed representations of the vectors kept in memory, and the second by a more accurate representation read from disk.
 The first pass can be performed with
 * Product quantization (PQ), optionally with [anisotropic weighting](https://arxiv.org/abs/1908.10396)
 * [Binary quantization](https://huggingface.co/blog/embedding-quantization) (BQ)
 * Fused ADC, where PQ codebooks are transposed and written inline with the graph adjacency list